Sage-Bionetworks/SynapseWebClient/e2e_workflow/README.md

 ### Local

+1. Install Docker, if not already installed.
+2. Create a new admin user on the backend dev stack named: `swc-e2e-admin-{your-name}`, then create a new PAT with View, Download, and Modify permissions.
-1. Create a .env file with the following environment variables: `ADMIN_PAT`.
+3. Create a `.env` file with the following environment variables: `ADMIN_PAT`.
-2. Build SWC: `mvn clean install`
+4. Build SWC: `yarn build`
-3. Run Tests\*: `yarn e2e`

-\*Note: if running tests repeatedly without changing SWC, it will be faster to run SWC in a separate terminal (`mvn gwt:run`) and then run tests (`yarn e2e`), since Playwright will use the existing server and SWC won't need to recompile before tests are run.
+5. Serve SWC via Tomcat Docker container: `yarn docker:start`
+6. Run Tests: `yarn e2e`.
+Tests can be run multiple times against the same Docker container.
+7. When finished testing, stop and remove Docker container: `yarn docker:stop`

+Notes:

+- Test user creation:
-The test suite will create a new test user with randomly generated username / password on the dev stack for tests that require an authenticated test user.
+  - The test suite will create a new test user with randomly generated username / password on the backend dev stack for tests that require an authenticated test user.
 The user will be deleted after the tests finish running.

-When writing a new test, it can be useful to create a static user with known username and password, so that issues can be debugged by logging into the user's account.
-Additionally, users can only be deleted if all associated objects have also been deleted.
+  - However, test users can only be deleted if all associated objects have also been deleted.
 If a test creates an entity in the user account but fails to clean up the entity, the test user won't be deleted and will clutter the dev stack.
 After a failed test run, persistent entities and test user accounts can be cleaned up more easily if user credentials are known.
+- Writing new tests:
+  - Create static test users with known username and password, so that issues can be debugged by logging into the user accounts.
+See comments in `e2e/helpers/userConfig.ts`.
+  - Start by running the new test against one browser with one worker, trace on, and no retries: `yarn e2e --project=firefox --workers=1 --retries=0 --trace=on e2e/{new_test}.spec.ts`.
+  - Before pushing changes to CI, run tests with the same configuration as CI by adding `CI=true` to the `.env` file.
+- Running tests without installing Docker:
+  - Ensure that your maven settings file (usually located at `~/.m2/settings.xml`) points at the backend development stack.
+See endpoint parameters [in this guide](https://sagebionetworks.jira.com/wiki/spaces/SWC/pages/15597754/Developer+Bootstrap).
+  - Run `mvn clean install` followed by `mvn gwt:run` instead of steps 2 and 3.
+  - If you would like to run tests repeatedly without changing SWC, it will be faster to run SWC in a separate terminal (`mvn gwt:run`) and then run tests (`yarn e2e`), since Playwright will use the existing server and SWC won't need to recompile before tests are run.

 ### CI